Trading Overview

 BaFin-regulated brokers must maintain significantly higher capital reserves than the EU minimum and undergo regular on-site inspections.
 The German Deposit Guarantee Scheme covers cash deposits up to EUR 100,000, while the Investor Compensation Scheme covers securities up to EUR 20,000 - providing dual-layer protection that exceeds most other EU jurisdictions.

-Several major brokers operate German entities regulated directly by BaFin, including IG (IG Europe GmbH), Pepperstone (Pepperstone GmbH), and CMC Markets (CMC Markets Germany GmbH).
-XTB, while primarily KNF-regulated in Poland, also has a significant German presence.
+Several major brokers operate German entities regulated directly by BaFin, including IG (IG Europe GmbH), Pepperstone (Pepperstone GmbH), and CMC Markets (CMC Markets Germany GmbH). eToro, while primarily KNF-regulated in Poland, also has a significant German presence.

 German traders should be aware of the Abgeltungsteuer (flat withholding tax) on capital gains.
 Forex trading profits are taxed at a flat rate of approximately 26.375% (25% base rate + 5.5% solidarity surcharge).
 An important 2021 change limits the annual offset of losses from certain derivatives to EUR 20,000, which can significantly impact active traders.